PXT-JakeN/precisionx-compliance-documents/policies/Identity-and-Access-Management-Policy.md

 ### 4.1 Identity Lifecycle (Joiner/Mover/Leaver)

-- Identities shall be created only upon approved requests with verified business need and unique identifiers.
-- Role or job changes shall trigger access adjustments within 3 business days to maintain least privilege.
-- Terminations and contract completions shall trigger deprovisioning within 24 hours (same-day for involuntary).
-- All lifecycle events shall be recorded in ticketing systems with approvals and timestamps.
+Identity creation, modification, and termination must follow an approved request with verifiable business need and a unique identifier.
+When a person changes role or scope, their entitlements are adjusted within three business days to maintain least privilege; involuntary terminations require same‑day revocation and asset recovery checkpoints.
+All lifecycle events are captured in the ticketing system with approvers, time stamps, and evidence of completion to enable audit sampling.

-### 4.2 Authentication and MFA
+### 4.2 Authentication, Federation, and MFA

-- All interactive access to corporate and production systems shall use centralized identity with SSO and enforced MFA per the Authentication & MFA Policy.
-- Shared accounts are prohibited except documented break-glass; credentials must be rotated after use.
+Microsoft 365 (Entra ID) is the authoritative identity provider for workforce identities and SSO.
+Where a third‑party system supports federation, GridSite prefers SAML (or OIDC) integration to centralize authentication and policy enforcement.
+All interactive access to corporate and production systems uses SSO with enforced MFA as defined in the Authentication & MFA Policy.
+Shared accounts are prohibited except for documented break‑glass scenarios; any break‑glass credentials are vaulted, monitored, and rotated immediately after use.
+Local accounts on third‑party systems are permitted only when federation is not supported; such cases require an approved exception with documented compensating controls and review dates.

 ### 4.3 Authorization, RBAC, and SoD

-- Access shall be granted using role-based access control (RBAC) with roles mapped to job functions and SoD constraints.
-High-risk SoD conflicts shall be defined and monitored; compensating controls require documented approval.
+Access is granted using RBAC mapped to job functions with explicit segregation‑of‑duties constraints.
+High‑risk SoD conflicts are cataloged and monitored; any unavoidable conflicts require management approval and compensating controls.
+Temporary or elevated access is time‑bound and justified by ticket; just‑in‑time elevation is preferred to reduce standing privilege.
-- Temporary/elevated access shall be time-bound and justified; use just-in-time elevation where feasible.

 ### 4.4 Privileged Access Management (PAM)

-- Administrative access shall be issued to named accounts, protected by MFA, and subject to session recording where feasible.
-Break-glass procedures must define authorization, logging, and post-use review.
-- The Privileged Accounts Register shall be maintained with owners and last review dates.
+Administrative actions are performed from named, MFA‑protected accounts.
+Where feasible, privileged sessions are recorded and retained for investigations.
+Break‑glass procedures define who may authorize emergency elevation, how activity is logged, and how post‑use review and rotation are executed.
+The Privileged Accounts Register lists every admin identity with owner, scope, and last review date.

 ### 4.5 Service Accounts, API Keys, and Secrets

-- Non-human identities shall be uniquely identified, scoped to least privilege, and rotated per policy.
-- Secrets (passwords, API keys, tokens) shall be stored in approved vaults; hard-coded secrets are prohibited.
-- Keys and certificates shall be tracked in the Keys & Certificates Inventory with expiry and rotation.
+Non‑human identities (service accounts, workloads, CI/CD) are uniquely identified, tightly scoped, and rotated per policy.
+Secrets are stored in approved vaults; hard‑coded credentials in source code or images are prohibited.
+Keys and certificates are tracked in the Keys & Certificates Inventory with explicit expiry and rotation cadences.

 ### 4.6 Access Provisioning and Reviews

-- Provisioning shall follow the Access Provisioning & Deprovisioning Procedure with documented approvals from asset owners or delegates.
-Emergency access requires retrospective approval within 1 business day.
+Provisioning follows the Access Provisioning & Deprovisioning Procedure and requires documented approval from the asset owner or delegate; any emergency access is regularized within one business day.
+Privileged and high‑risk roles undergo quarterly reviews; standard roles are reviewed at least semiannually.
+Removals and exceptions are evidenced for audit.
-- Access reviews shall occur at least quarterly for privileged and high-risk roles, and at least semiannually for standard roles; results and removals shall be evidenced.

 ### 4.7 Federation and Third Parties

-- Where feasible, third-party and franchise access shall use identity federation; otherwise contracts shall specify Complementary User Entity Controls (CUECs) and required control attestations.
+Third‑party and franchise access should be federated to Microsoft 365 wherever feasible.
+When federation is not supported, contracts specify Complementary User Entity Controls and required attestations; local users must meet MFA and credential hygiene requirements and be subject to periodic review.

 ### 4.8 Logging, Monitoring, and Evidence

-- Authentication and authorization events for critical systems shall be logged centrally; alerts shall be configured for anomalous activities (e.g., impossible travel, brute force, privilege escalation).
+Authentication and authorization events for critical systems are forwarded to the SIEM when supported.
-- Evidence of access approvals, reviews, and removals shall be retained per the Records Management policy.
+Where systems cannot forward events, administrators perform documented manual reviews on a defined cadence and retain screenshots or exports as evidence.
+Evidence of approvals, reviews, removals, and exceptions is retained per the Records Management policy.

 ### 4.9 Exceptions